InsideLoop/InsideLoop/doc/Array.rst

        ...
        il::Array<double> w = std::move(v);

-   You should not be afraid to return arrays from functions.
-Even though the semantics of C++ says that returned objects are copied, in practice return value optimization is done by the compiler and returning an array is cheap.
-   In the very specific cases where return value optimization could not be done, the mode semantics are automatically generated by the compiler (please do not use :cpp:`return std::move(v)` that would prevent return value optimization).
-   So please return arrays by value: they are cheap to return.

    In some special cases, it might be useful to pass an array to a constructor by copy to use the move semantics if you want.
 For instance, in the following code, no memory allocation happens at when the object filter is constructed,